 - When he was doing his promos for MTV, Denis Leary often (but not always) ended them by saying some variation of "I think you hear me knockin', and I think I'm comin' in!", followed by some final word related to what he was talking about.

-- In Japan, a commercial for a "new product" will usually end with "shin hatsubai" (Now on sale).
+- In Japan, a commercial for a "new product" will usually end with "shin hatsubai" or "hatsubai chu" note , the former prominently used in the 70's to mid 80's.
+Other variations of the latter also exist.

-- Radio ads for Motel Six end with Tom Bodett's "and we'll leave the light on for ya."
+- Radio ads for Motel 6 end with spokesman Tom Bodett saying, "we'll leave the light on for ya."note

 Live Action TV